 To his credit, Wilf eventually saw the funny side and the two exchanged a series of tweets (yes, Harry has his own Twitter account) but sadly, the same cannot be said of the former England and now Crystal Palace manager, Sam Allardyce who seemingly took grave exception to one of his players being ‘abused’ in this manner.
 He even suggested that the FA intervene which, given the subsequent social media piss take, has to go down as one of the great managerial PR own goals of our time.
 Given what happened with England, you’d have thought that he’d have been wary of anything even closely resembling a sting.

 But whilst there is a huge amount of humour to be found in all this, there is also a very serious point.
 For the truth is that Harry was only mirroring the feeling of the home support and that was a frustration at the antics of certain players in the Palace team.
 Diving is cheating and a number of Palace players were guilty of that and more on Saturday.

 As a former England manager who is now back at the helm of a Premier League side, maybe Mr. Allardyce should be focussed not on the antics of a man wearing a large yellow head, but on those of his team.

 This will be my last blog of 2016 so I would like to say a huge thank you to all of those who have continued to support me in any way shape or form.

-Whilst I haven’t been exactly prolific on the book front these last 12 months, a lot has been happening behind the scenes, primarily on the movie front and that will hopefully start to deliver in 2017.
+Whilst I haven’t been exactly prolific on the book front these last 12 months, a lot has been happening behind the scenes, primarily on the movie front.
 Indeed, as some of you may have seen, my next movie, Three Greens, has recently been announced.

 So can I take this opportunity to wish everyone a happy and productive New Year.